 Video of the Day

-To understand how to fix a misalignment, you need to know the parts of a zipper.
+To understand how to fix a misalignment, you first need to know the parts of a zipper.
 The piece that you move back and forth with your hand is the slider.
 The teeth are the little metal or plastic pieces that lock together.
 The square piece at the end of the zipper is the stop bottom.